mmarchioro/reimagined-site/services/algorand.md

 At Quant Island we are up to date with the latest news on the Algorand blockchain and we have a load of experience with the blockchain itself.
 Hence we can guide you to understand how to use the best blockchain to date.

-<a class="btn btn-primary btn-xl text-uppercase js-scroll-trigger" href="/services/algorand.html">For more Info</a>